 National Company Law Tribunal, made functional with effect from 1st June 2016.
 NCLT adjudicates on all corporate law matters in a time-bound manner.

 India made paying taxes easier by replacing many indirect taxes with a single one (the GST) for the entire country.
 India also made paying taxes less costly by reducing the corporate income tax rate and the employees’ provident funds scheme rate paid by the employer.

 India reduced the time and cost to export and import through various initiatives implemented under the National Trade Facilitation Action Plan 2017-2020, including the implementation of electronic sealing of containers, the upgrading of port infrastructure and allowing electronic submission of supporting documents with digital signatures.

-Though India is currently battling a volatile rupee and a widening current account deficit, the jump in India’s ranking of ease of doing business is commendable and would encourage both domestic and overseas investments in India
+Though India is currently battling a volatile rupee and a widening current account deficit, the jump in India’s ranking of ease of doing business is commendable.
+It’s safe to assume that it will encourage both domestic and overseas investments in India.